The dynamics of a function family over quadratic extensions of finite fields: Abstract

 \section{Abstract}

 Let $\Fq$ be the finite field with $q=p^s$ elements, where $p$ is an odd prime and $s$ a positive integer.
-In this paper, we define the function $f(X)=(cX^q+aX)(X^{q}-X)^{n-1}$, for $a,c\in\Fq$ and $n\geq 1$.
-We study the dynamics of the function $f(X)$ over the finite field $\Fqd$, determining cycle lengths and number of cycles.
-We also show that all trees attached to cyclic elements are isomorphic, with the exception of the tree hanging from zero.
-We also present the general shape of such hanging trees, which concludes the complete description of the functional graph of $f(X)$.
+In this paper, we analyze the function $f(X)=(cX^q+aX)(X^{q}-X)^{n-1}$, for $a,c\in\Fq$ and $n\geq 1$.
+Viewing $\Fqd$ as a two-dimensional vector space over $\Fq$, we obtain an explicit algebraic description of the induced dynamical system.
+We determine all possible cycle lengths, the exact number of cycles of each length, and give a complete classification of the trees attached to periodic points.
+The structure of the functional graph is shown to depend explicitly on arithmetic invariants of $\Fq$, including greatest common divisors and multiplicative characters.
+This provides a complete description of the functional graph of $f$ over $\Fqd$.